KFDA-TV: Analog-to-digital conversion

 KFDA began transmitting a digital television signal on UHF channel 39 on September 1, 2002.
 It became the first television station in Amarillo to begin digital broadcasting operations upon sign-on of the digital channel as well as the first station in the market to simulcast programming content in high definition.

-The station shut down its analog signal, over VHF channel 10, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital television under federal mandate.
+The station shut down its analog signal, over VHF channel 10, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital television under federal mandate.
 The station's digital signal moved to its pre-transition VHF channel 10.

 Translators

-In addition to maintaining cable carriage within this area, KFDA-TV covers a large portion of the Texas and Oklahoma Panhandles, northeastern New Mexico and far southwestern Kansas through a network of 19 UHF translators that distribute its programming beyond the 75.2 mi range corridor of its broadcast signal (all translators transmit on virtual channel 10):
+In addition to maintaining cable carriage within this area, KFDA-TV covers a large portion of the Texas and Oklahoma Panhandles, northeastern New Mexico and far southwestern Kansas through a network of translators that distribute its programming beyond the 75.2 mi range corridor of its broadcast signal (all translators transmit on virtual channel 10):